 Eligibility: Completion of an APA accredited doctoral program in Clinical or Counseling Psychology (PhD/PsyD) as well as an APA accredited internship.
-Applicants interested The Healthcare Network site should be fluent in Spanish OR Haitian Creole.
-Candidates for either site should be committed to serving an underserved population consistent with the mission of the Florida State University College of Medicine to train providers for underserved populations.
-Completion of background screen, drug screen and submission of medical background documentation required by clinical sites.
+Applicants interested in the Healthcare Network site should be fluent in Spanish OR Haitian Creole.
+Candidates for either site should be committed to serving an underserved population consistent with the mission of the Florida State University College of Medicine to train clinicians for underserved populations.
+Completion of background screen, drug screen, and submission of medical background documentation required by clinical sites.

-START DATE: September 1, 2021
+START DATE: September 6, 2022